10 Valve Design Simulation Projects in the SimScale Library

-Last week we wrote about the 7 latest trends in valve design and how simulation software can contribute to the development of high quality valves.
+Last week the post entitled 7 latest trends in valve design revealed how simulation software can contribute to the development of high-quality valves.

-This week I wanted to focus more on how the SaaS-based SimScale platform can help businesses remove the large up-front investment of traditional simulation software by scaling to their needs.
-Having the 90 days money back guarantee, simulation software has never been so risk-free.
+This week I wanted to focus more on how the SaaS-based SimScale platform can help businesses remove the large upfront investment of traditional simulation software by scaling to their needs.
+The 90-day money back guarantee ensures the simulation software is risk-free.

-Taking into consideration the wide range of valve types available on the market, we have optimized the SimScale platform to meet all the simulation requirements for valve design.
+Considering the wide range of valve types available on the market, the SimScale platform has been optimized to meet all the simulation requirements for valve design.

-Here are some examples of valve simulation projects you can create to improve your valve design:
+Here are some examples of valve design simulation projects that can be created to improve valve design:

 The project simulates the internal flow of water through a Gate valve via steady state turbulent flow analysis with the K-Omega SST model.
 The results include the velocity and pressure distribution across the valve and a 3D visualization of the streamlines.

-After creating a 1.8 million cells mesh, the internal flow of water through a double flanged check valve was simulated in this project.
-The study shows improvement and optimization potential of the valve design, as well as insights into the pressure distribution changes across the valve.
+After creating a 1.8 million cell mesh, the internal flow of water through a double flanged check valve was simulated in this project.
+The study shows improvement and optimization potential of the valve design, as well as insight into the pressure distribution changes across the valve.

-(SRV) are used to increase safety of thermal-hydraulic plants.
-For the analysis, nonlinear static structural was selected and two pressure boundary conditions were applied.
+Pressure Relief Valves (PRV) are used to increase the safety of thermal-hydraulic plants.
+For the analysis, a nonlinear static structural option was selected and two pressure boundary conditions were applied.

-This is an analysis of a pneumatic valve under internal pressure load.
+This is an analysis of a pneumatic valve under an internal pressure load.
 Its focus was on the structural response of the valve housing to the pressure present in the inlet part of the valve.
-The results show the faults of the design and gives important information for its optimization.
+The results show the faults of the design and delivers important information for its optimization.

 The objective of this project was to reduce the pressure loss of a globe valve.
-Taking into account the requirements of the manufacturing and the opening and closing processes, four design changes were made and the new flow channel was simulated again in order to better understand the resulting changes of the flow behavior.
+Taking into account the requirements of manufacturing and the opening and closing processes, four design changes were made and the new flow channel was simulated again in order to better understand the resulting changes in the flow behaviour.

-SimScale offers a web-based, powerful, simulation platform that is not only easy to access from anywhere via your browser, but also provides you with all the functionalities you need for 3D simulation, at a fraction of the price on the market (up to 15x lower than other simulation software providers).
+SimScale offers a web-based, powerful, simulation platform that is not only easy to access from anywhere via a browser but also provides all the functionalities needed for 3D simulation, at a fraction of the price of others in the market (up to 15x lower than other simulation software providers).